MSc Management (with Advanced Practice)

 The teaching approach on this course synthesises carefully balanced theoretical content, integrating classic research with contemporary analyses of international business topics.

-During the second year of the course, you and your fellow students will undertake a semester-long group consultancy project, working on a project brief provided by a business.
-This project enables you to apply the theoretical knowledge you have learnt and gain workplace experience at the same time.
+During the second year of the course, you and your fellow students will undertake a semester-long group consultancy project.
+Working on a business project brief provided by LJMU in collaboration with industry, the consultancy project enables you to apply the theoretical knowledge you have learnt and gain workplace experience at the same time.

 Liverpool Business School at Liverpool John Moores University is a member of AACSB International – The Association to Advance Collegiate Schools of Business.